What do elliptical trainers do for your physique and longevity?

 Knee and hip osteoarthritis.
 Osteoarthritis is a type of joint “wear and tear” where cartilage thins and bones can become irritated.
 Because ellipticals reduce impact and peak knee joint loads compared with running, they let men with early knee or hip osteoarthritis maintain aerobic fitness and leg strength with a lower risk of flare‑ups.

 Chronic low back pain.
 Many men develop chronic low back pain from years of heavy lifting at work or in the gym.
-Systematic reviews show that regular exercise — including low‑impact aerobic training — improves pain and function more than rest or passive treatments.[3]
+A 2005 systematic review in Annals of Internal Medicine (Hayden and colleagues) concluded that exercise therapy improves pain and function in chronic low back pain, and that how you dose and progress the exercise matters.[3]
 The upright posture and controlled motion on an elliptical can be a back‑friendly way to get that aerobic work in, as long as you avoid hunching and keep your core engaged.

 Cardiometabolic risk and abdominal obesity.
 Aerobic exercise is a cornerstone therapy for high blood pressure, high triglycerides, low HDL (“good” cholesterol), and insulin resistance.
 In obese men, programs centered on aerobic training reduce visceral fat and improve metabolic risk factors, even without dramatic weight loss on the scale.
 Elliptical trainers offer a low‑impact way to accumulate this aerobic dose several times per week.